 Autonomous Trucks and Cars

-Due to growth in urban populations and the recent boom in e-commerce, there has been an increase in transportation demand and a growing number of delivery trucks on the roads.
+Due to growth in urban populations and the recent boom in e-commerce, there has been an increase in transportation demand.
+Along with a growing number of delivery trucks on the roads.
 This increase has led to a higher traffic volume and more road congestion.
 Using drones for delivery tasks can lessen congestion by reducing the number of delivery trucks on roads.
 Delivery drones also reduce average delivery time since they’re unaffected by land infrastructures, such as traffic jams or queues.
 Finally, electrically powered drones lower delivery costs as they do not rely on fuel.

 Electric Cargo Ship Vessels